 State leaders have four options to repay their loans and replenish their state’s UI trusts:

 - Reduce unemployment benefits

 - Borrow money from the Federal government to boost fund balances

-- Use American Rescue Plan money (Title XII advances) to restore rust fund balances
+- Use American Rescue Plan money (Title XII advances) to restore trust fund balances

 In the weeks leading up to September 6, officials in Hawaii, Nevada, Ohio, and West Virginia paid off what they owed in order to mitigate interest costs and prevent increased unemployment tax rates, which could negatively affect businesses.

 In Ohio, officials utilized federal dollars from the American Rescue Plan, known as Title XII advances, in order to pay off their loans and avoid interest accrual.